wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/sdk.md

 If `url` is present, the modal will display an iframe with the content of the url.
 If `htmlText` is present, the modal will display this text in a html contact, otherwise the `text` attribute will be used.
 The `height` and `width` accept valid CSS values, like `500px` or `80%`.
-`hideCloseButton` (default to false), indicate if the close button should be displayed of it the user should handle the closing of the modal in the html content (throught `app.removeModal()` method).
+`hideCloseButton` (default to false) determines if the close button should be displayed, or if the user should handle closing of the modal in the html content (through `app.removeModal()` method).

 :::note
-On mobile, links with a `taget="_blank"` attributes will be opened in the user's default browser.
+On mobile, links with a `target="_blank"` attribute will be opened in the user's default browser.
 :::

 Example: